State Farm tarp-up / board-up claim?

 Request emergency dispatchState Farm Tarp-Up / Board-Up - FAQ

 State Farm typically assigns an adjuster within 1-3 business days.
-Tarp-Up / Board-Up mitigation can start immediately - reasonable emergency steps to limit further damage are reimbursable.
-Total claim resolution depends on scope and supplements but most tarp-up / board-up claims close within 30-90 days.
+Catalyst can begin work immediately - reasonable emergency steps to limit further damage are reimbursable.
+Most claims close within 30-90 days depending on scope and any supplements.

 Yes.
 Insurance carriers (including State Farm) cannot require you to use their preferred network.
 You have the absolute legal right to choose any licensed restoration company.
 State Farm pays your selected provider at the same rates as their preferred network.

-State Farm expects photos of the loss from first response, a clear cause-of-loss narrative, scope in Xactimate format, daily moisture/equipment readings during the work, and final clearance documentation.
-We provide all of this on every job and submit it directly to your State Farm adjuster.
+State Farm expects photos from first response, a clear cause-of-loss narrative, an itemized scope in Xactimate format, documentation of the work performed, and final verification.
+Catalyst provides all of it and submits directly to your State Farm adjuster.

 Most policies cover reasonable emergency mitigation steps to prevent further damage.
 We document everything for the claim.